AgePartnership/FormJsValidationBundle/README.md

         // ...
 ```

-3) Select your js validation plugin between validation.io and jqueryvalidation.org in the parameters.yml :
+3) Select your js validation plugin between validation.io, jqueryvalidation.org and parsley in the parameters.yml :

 ```
 // app/config/parameters.yml